erincatto/box2c/docs/simulation.md

 ```

 Collisions between shapes of different group indices are filtered
 according the category and mask bits.
-In other words, group filtering
-has higher precedence than category filtering.
+If two shapes have the
+same non-zero group index, then this overrides the category and mask.
+Collision groups have a higher priority than categories and masks.

-Note that additional collision filtering occurs in Box2D.
+Note that additional collision filtering occurs automatically in Box2D.
 Here is a
 list:
 - A shape on a static body can only collide with a dynamic body.
 - A shape on a kinematic body can only collide with a dynamic body.
 - Shapes on the same body never collide with each other.
-- You can optionally enable/disable collision between shapes on bodies connected by a joint.
+- You can optionally enable/disable collision between bodies connected by a joint.

 Sometimes you might need to change collision filtering after a shape
 has already been created.
 You can get and set the `b2Filter` structure on
 an existing shape using `b2Shape_GetFilter()` and
 `b2Shape_SetFilter()`.
-Note that changing the filter is expensive because
+Changing the filter is expensive because
 it causes contacts to be destroyed.

 ### Chain Shapes